Skip to content

 Using AI does not shield you from fair housing, privacy, or local tenant law requirements.

-- Align your criteria with local regulations and keep a written policy on what factors you consider and which you do not.
+• Align your criteria with local regulations and keep a written policy on which factors you consider and which you do not.

 5. Poor integration with the rest of the renter journey